 Another two governors that only administered the fortress, as Serbia gained autonomy, were also buried there: Selim Sirri Pasha in 1847 and Hasan Pasha in 1850.
 It is one of the very few remaining Ottoman architecture monuments in Belgrade.

-The Despot Stefan Tower – is one of the oldest constructions within the fortress, built around 1405, several years after the city became the capital of the Serbian Despotate, under despot Stefan Lazarević.
+The Despot Stefan Tower is one of the oldest constructions within the fortress, built around 1405, several years after the city became the capital of the Serbian Despotate, under despot Stefan Lazarević.

-The Zindan Gate – was built in the mid-15th century, between two round towers.
+The Zindan Gate was built in the mid-15th century, between two round towers.
 From the 18th century, the Ottoman rulers used the towers’ basement as dungeons and the gate’s name originates from the Turkish word for dungeon – zindan.

-The Ružica Church – is also within the Belgrade Fortress.
+The Ružica Church is also within the Belgrade Fortress.
 The Ottomans demolished the original church with the same name in 1521.
 In the 18th century, the site was a gunpowder storage.

 The church was further damaged during the First World War and rebuilt by the Russian architect in 1925.

-The Clock Tower – is also one of the most important constructions within the Belgrade Fortress.
+The Clock Tower is also one of the most important constructions within the Belgrade Fortress.
 The Venetian architect Andrea Cornaro built it in 1789.
 The gate under the tower carries the same name.

-The Inner Stambol Gate – built around 1750 and named after Istanbul, was the main gate of the fortress, within the second city wall.
+The Inner Stambol Gate, built around 1750 and named after Istanbul, was the main gate of the fortress, within the second city wall.

-The Gallery of the Natural History Museum – in the Kalemegdan Park serves for exhibitions, educational workshops and conferences.
+The Gallery of the Natural History Museum in the Kalemegdan Park serves for exhibitions, educational workshops and conferences.
 It’s a small gallery, but it contains a lot of of interesting exhibits.

-The Cvijeta Zuzorić Art Pavilion – built in 1928, in the Art Deco architectural style, was the first venue specifically built in Belgrade as an art gallery.
+The Cvijeta Zuzorić Art Pavilion, built in 1928, in the Art Deco architectural style, was the first venue specifically built in Belgrade as an art gallery.
 Cvijeta Zuzorić was a famous 16th century poet and benefactor from Dubrovnik.

 It’s a small zoo, but it contains a lot of animals and it’s definitely worth a visit.
 The most recent addition to the zoo were two hyenas.

 Every visitor to Belgrade will inevitably visit the Belgrade Fortress.
-It is a magical place where you can easily spend several relaxing hours, if not the whole day.
+It’s a magical place where you can easily spend several hours, if not the whole day.

 If you go to Belgrade, don’t miss it!